wd-tim-haynie/bt-netengops-f5-sim-cp-login/README.md

 To create a monitor object:

-- On an LTM device, go to `Local Traffic > Monitors > Create`.
-Fill out the name and description, and select the external type.
+- On an LTM device, navigate to Local Traffic > Monitors > Create.
+Fill in the name and description, and select 'External' as the type.
-- On a GTM (BigIP DNS) device, go to `DNS > GSLB > Monitors > Create`.
-Fill out the name and description, and select the external type.
+- On a GTM (BigIP DNS) device, navigate to DNS > GSLB > Monitors > Create.
+Fill in the name and description, and select 'External' as the type.
 - As a best practice, consider including a link to this GitHub repository in the description field of the monitor.
-This aids in future reference and updates, especially considering that the functionality of this script is not documented elsewhere.
+This facilitates future reference and updates, particularly since the operational details of this script aren't documented elsewhere.

-After creating the monitor, add your USERNAME and PASSWORD.
-Initially, you can set these variables for a quick setup.
-Once the monitor is operational, it's recommended to use an encrypted password instead (see Password Encryption section).
+Now, add USERNAME and PASSWORD variables.
+In the Variables section of the monitor configuration, set USERNAME to your test username and click 'Add', then set PASSWORD to your test password and click 'Add' again.
+Initially, the plaintext PASSWORD variable can be set for a quick setup.
+However, once the monitor is operational, it's recommended to switch to an encrypted password (refer to the Password Encryption section).

+To finalize the configuration of your monitor object, click 'Finished'.

 ## Script Variables